EverestAPI/EverestAPI.github.io/index.md

 - Find a mod you like on [GameBanana](https://gamebanana.com/games/6460)
 - Press the 1-click installation button.
     - If the 1-click installer doesn't work, put the mod `.zip` into the `Mods` directory where Celeste is.
-    - For prototyping, feel free to use a subdirectory instead of a `.zip`
+    - For prototyping, feel free to use a folder instead of a `.zip`
 - That's it.
 No need to extract anything.

 ## Compiling Everest yourself